-Master File A master file, prepared by the company’s headquarters that outlines company transfer pricing policies and practices and all related business operations is required under some circumstances.
+Master File – A master file, prepared by the company’s headquarters, outlining company transfer pricing policies, practices and all related business operations is required under some circumstances.
 Chinese subsidiaries should maintain this master file locally and translate it into Chinese.
 The requirement to submit a master file covers most businesses with international related-party transactions.
 Businesses are required to submit a master file under any of the following circumstances:

 If the enterprise that has conducted cross-border related party transactions during the tax year, and the multinational enterprises’ group to which the ultimate holding company that consolidates the enterprise belongs, has prepared a master file.

 The annual total amount of the enterprises’ related party transactions exceeds 1 billion RMB.

 Local File The Local File requirement is similar to that stipulated by OECD transfer pricing guidelines but must more extensive.
 Businesses are required to submit a Local File if related party transactions of tangible asset transfer exceeds RMB 200 million annually, related party transactions involving intangible assets or the transfer of financial assets exceeds RMB 100 million annually or if total related party transactions of other types (e.g. services transaction) exceed.